Apzyte-Gamer/hack-Envision-2024/Crypto/One Time Use/README.md

 Note - To strxor, we have to have 2 equal length of strings.
 So thats why I used "A"*31 which is 31 "A"'s or `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`

+We are now ready to code!

 Solution
 =

-After a long time, I was finally able to make the script and here's how it looks:
+After analyzing everything carefully, I was finally able to make the script and here's how it looks:

 ```py
 import base64